tobychui/PixelShot/README.md

 <img src="https://raw.githubusercontent.com/tobychui/Pixal-Shot/master/2018-03-16_18-41-36.png">

+## Download
+See the file with filename "PixelShot4.exe" in the filelist above?
+Just download that and double click to launch.

 ## This program is as simple as it looks like
 Just double click the exe under /ScreenShotCapture/bin/debug/PixelShot4.exe, then you are ready to go.